 A major in communication arts stresses the diversity of human communication.
 Required courses have been selected to give you a foundation in most of the key areas of communication research today, while elective options allow you to focus on specific communication areas, such as mass communication or rhetoric.
 Our classes are small enough to allow you a chance to really get to know your classmates and your teachers.
 Most classes average around 15 students.

 Beyond the classroom, opportunities are available for practical experience for credit through forensics, broadcasting practicum, or professional internships.
-Our campus television station (TV-19) and radio station (WCCR) provide hands-on experience in the production of original programming for the University and the community.
+Our Digital Media Studio and radio station (WCCR) provide hands-on experience in the production of original programming for the University and the community.
 Students can also gain valuable journalistic experience through involvement with our campus newspaper, The Patriot.
 You may also choose to participate in Cumberlands’ nationally recognized speech and debate team (affiliated with the National Speech Fraternity Pi Kappa Delta).

 The fields of business, law, medicine, education, government, media, public relations, advertising, arts and entertainment, social and human services, technology, industry, international relations and negotiations all welcome communication majors.
 The ability to communicate ideas clearly and convincingly is a key to success in any field.

 Our students learn about all aspects of human communication through a diverse series of classes including Interpersonal Communication, Introduction to Mass Media, Introduction to Public Speaking, Interviewing, Small Group Communication, Communication Criticism and Communication Theory.
 Students further refine their degree through elective hours in courses such as Introduction to Television Production, Argumentation and Debate, Television Journalism and Film History.

 We also offer an Internship Program which allows students to earn credit for “real life” on-the-job training in radio, TV, public relations, and journalism.